askmike/gekko/README.md

     npm install

 To change the settings, open up and edit [config.js](https://github.com/askmike/gekko/blob/master/config.js) to change the parameters.
-Check out doc on [Configuring Gekko](https://github.com/askmike/gekko/blob/master/docs/Configuring_gekko.md) where everyone is explained in more detail.
+Check out doc on [Configuring Gekko](https://github.com/askmike/gekko/blob/master/docs/Configuring_gekko.md) where everything is explained in more detail.

 To run the bot you just have to start Gekko: